 - The player to the dealer's left leads to the first trick.
 Players must follow suit if possible; if unable to follow they may play any card.
 The trick is won by the highest trump in it, or, if it contains no trump, by the highest card of the suit led.
 The winner of each trick leads to the next.

 - A cumulative score is kept, everyone starting at zero.
-Players who win more than four tricks score one point for each trick in excess of four; players with less than four tricks lose a point for each trick short of four.
+Players who win more than four tricks score one point for each trick in excess of four; players with four or fewer tricks score nothing.
 Players with exactly four tricks neither win nor lose.
 The game continues until one or more players have a cumulative score of 10 points or more.
 The player who then has most points is the winner.

 The name of this game seems to mean "tree-man".
-In this version 16 cards are dealt to each of the three players, in packets of four, and there are just four left for the Manni.
+In this version a full 52-card pack is used, from which 16 cards are dealt to each of the three players in packets of four, and there are just four cards left for the Manni.
 Instead of the trump suit rotating, the player to dealer's left is the declarer, and must choose one of the four possible contracts.
 Each player must choose each contract once in the course of the whole game, which consists of twelve deals.
 The contracts are:

 - Nullo (to avoid taking tricks; there are no trumps)